-How to Target Multiple Cities Without Hurting Your SEO
+How To Target Multiple Cities Without Hurting Your SEO

 Here’s an excellent example from 7th State Builders.

-Adding information about a city or town is also a great way to build your clients’ confidence.
+Adding information about a city or town is also a great way to build your client’s confidence.

+A OnePoll survey conducted on behalf of CG Roxane found 67% of people trust local businesses – by identifying your understanding of the situations and issues in a locale, you’re insinuating that you’re local – even if you have multiple locations spread throughout the country.

-They’ll see how much you know their area, and trust you to solve their area-specific problems.
+They’ll see how much you know their area and trust you to solve their area-specific problems.

-Important note: Make sure this information goes on all variations of your website.
+Important note: Ensure this information goes on all variations of your website.

 With Google’s mobile-first index in place, you don’t want to fall in the rankings simply because you failed to optimize for mobile.